diamondburned/goimports-gnome-builder-plugin/README.md

-# gofmt-gnome-builder-plugin
+# goimports-gnome-builder-plugin
-Gofmt plugin for Gnome-builder to run Gofmt on save
+Goimports plugin for Gnome-builder to run Goimports on save